kieran-walker-0/ctf-walkthroughs/README.md

-# ctf-writeups
-CTF walkthroughs, mainly from VulnHub but maybe HackTheBox if I get lucky.
+# CTF walkthroughs, mainly from VulnHub but maybe HackTheBox if I get lucky.

 > Challenge - Author